+Who is your role model in the industry?
 Susan Chappell, Karen Forrester and Mark Chambers are incredible people who lead with resilience, determination and business acumen that is second to none.

+What is the most interesting thing you have read recently?
 A Life on our Planet by David Attenborough.